onflow/service-account/transactions/remove-keys/2024/nov-27/README.md

-# FLIP 310: Removing Equilibrium as multi-signer
+# Implementation of FLIP 310 and FLIP 311

-This transaction is to implement the [FLIP 310](https://github.com/onflow/flips/pull/311)
+This transaction is to implement [FLIP 310](https://github.com/onflow/flips/pull/311) and [FLIP 311](https://github.com/onflow/flips/pull/312)

 ##  Transaction to execute

 Key to remove:
-1. Service account Index 8
+1. Service account Index 8 and 10
-2. Staking account Index 2
+2. Staking account Index 2 and 4

 ### Transaction for service account